MicroPasts/transcribingUr/README.md

-Transcribing Wooley's field notes - Ur of the Chaldees
+Transcribing Woolley's field notes - Ur of the Chaldees
 ======================================================

 An application for transcribing field note books from the excavations at Ur.